NationalAssociationOfRealtors/block_r_engagement_tracker/README.md

 You should end up with a .bpa file in the ./dist directory

 6. Install the .bpa into a running Fabric system from step #2 above

 ```
 composer network deploy -p block_r -a ./dist/block-r-engagement-tracker.bna -i PeerAdmin -s x
 ```

-The -p argument identifies the connection profile you set up in step #3.
+The -p argument identifies the connection profile you set up in step #3 above.

-6. Start the Composer REST Server with Fabric running from step #2 above
+7. Start the Composer REST Server with Fabric running from step #2 above

 ```
 composer-rest-server
 ```

+---

 **Testing**